OpenRiskNet/home/openshift/deployments/ProductionDeploymentGuide.md

 ## Deployability

-Managers of other VREs will want to deploy your application.
+Managers of other VEs will want to deploy your application.
 Make this easy by adding it to the [OpenShift Service Catalog](https://docs.openshift.org/latest/architecture/service_catalog/index.html) (not to be confused with the OpenRiskNet Registry).